-Many made for TV cop shows have this but it was especially noticeable in Murphy.
+Many made-for-TV cop shows have this, but it was especially noticeable in Murphy.
 The killer is the bloke who is in the background of scenes.
-If most of the suspects are interviewed in a club it's the barman - also expect him to be a long lost relative of victim or chief suspect.
+If most of the suspects are interviewed in a club it's the barman—also expect him to be a long-lost relative of a victim or chief suspect.

 Mr. Yang in Psych is revealed as this through flashbacks when Shawn meets her at the end.

 In the Monk episode "Mr. Monk Makes the Playoffs", it is revealed that Monk met Bob Costas after helping him out with a matter of a cat salesman who sold demented cats.
 In particular, Monk proved that Costas's cat planned to kill him with a squeeze toy.

 An episode of Community has the study group trying to discover who among them stole Annie's pen.
 It turns out it was Troy's pet monkey living in the vents, who we hadn't seen since his only episode one season ago.
 The study group doesn't find this out until much later in the season, though.
 At the time, they all decide that the most logical explanation is that a ghost stole Annie's pen.